cgrinham/rytdl/README.md

 Known Issues
 ------------
 - Possible bug where Tagpy hates on the mp3, possibly because of unicode filename.
 Not sure.
 Will keep an eye out.
+- Sometimes os.rename reports "file not found", not sure why this is!